jeremiah-c-leary/hdl-component-manager/docs/source/usage.rst

 list
 ----

-The list subcommand is used when you want to check which versions of components you have installed.
+Use the **list** subcommand to check the versions of components you have installed.
+Components in the component repo can also be listed.
 The arguments for the subcommand can be listed using the *-h* option:

 .. code-block:: bash